Skip to main content

 \n

 Group purchases save dramatically.
 Five jackets shipped separately might cost ¥800 total, but consolidated shipping often reduces this to ¥400-500.
 However, watch for agent consolidation fees (typically ¥2-5 per additional item).
-Your Mulebuy Spreadsheet should track cost per gram for optimal grouping sizes.
+Your Allchinabuy Spreadsheet should track cost per gram for optimal grouping sizes.

 \n\n